benjie-git/CardStock/README.md

     `CPPFLAGS=-I/usr/local/include LDFLAGS=-L/usr/local/lib pip3 install streamp3`

-    depending on where the lame library was installed.)
+    depending on where the lame library was installed.

 7. download or clone this repository
 8. run python3 designer.py
 9. optionally run build.py to create your own standalone applications for the CardStock Designer application.

-### 2. Install using pip/pypi:
+### 3. Install using pip/pypi:
 1. Linux-only: apt install libasound2-dev lame libwebkit2gtk-4.0-dev  # or equivalent on non-debian/ubuntu distros
 2. Mac-only: brew install lame
 3. To include mp3 support: pip3 install streamp3

-   (Note that this may require setting LDFLAGS and CPPFLAGS to allow finding the lame header and library files.
+   Note that this may require setting LDFLAGS and CPPFLAGS to allow finding the lame header and library files.

     You may need to run this as something like